VultureProject/vulture-doc/vultureOS/docs/applications/logs_forwarder.md

     Only applies to disk-assisted queues, `Enable disk queue on failure` must be enabled

+---

+`Folder to store queue files to` (default: */var/tmp*): Existing directory (**in the Rsyslog jail**) to write queue spool files to.

+    Only applies to disk-assisted queues, `Enable disk queue on failure` must be enabled

+!!! warning
+    The folder should be created prior to defining it here, and should be available in the **Rsyslog jail**!

 ## `File` parameters
 This is a section to describe specific File Log Forwarder configuration options.